-SET UP A PET TRUST IN LEAGUE CITY, TX
+SET UP A PET TRUST IN CLEAR LAKE, TX

 PROVIDING FOR YOUR PET WHEN YOU NO LONGER CAN.

 We often are heart broken when something happens to our pets, but what happens to our pets when we are no longer there?

 Pets have become a staple to most American households, we consider them as one of our own, we love them, care for them and see them as our companions at any stage of our lives.
 The reality, however is that many of these animals will outlive us, and if they do, who will care for them then?
 Have you ever wondered what would happen to your pet if you are gone?
 Without ongoing care, pets will perish!

 It is therefore even more imperative you make a plan now while you can.
 Create a Pet Trust for your loved and cherished family member and make sure your pets will be taken care of and loved after you no longer can!

 Why?
 Because under Texas law, your pet is a personal possession, which could be distributed or sold with all of your other things when you die, your pet might end up in a shelter, or even worse… To make sure this doesn’t happen and that your wishes will be followed is by establishing a Pet Trust.

 WHAT IS A PET TRUST?

 A Pet Trust is an established care and maintenance plan for one or more pets.
 It contains instructions for who should be in charge of your pet’s needs; it has instructions on how to use some of your assets to provide for your pet, like food, grooming, and veterinary care.